5/5/2024 · 2 min read · governmentcareerdevelopmentadvice

 - Know when you reach the height of your power & recognize that it is probably your time to leave

-- Be bold - a strong vision for how things could be can be a HUGE motivating factor
+- Be bold - a strong vision for how things could be can be a HUGE motivating factor.
+I’ve put this into practice with projects like tracking CO2 emissions across government websites, creating government design systems, and exploring federal AI implementations.

 - Unbury great people from within the org and let them execute & lead